OraMUC/table-api-generator/README.md

 # Table API Generator

 *This generator is a standalone PL/SQL package which creates table API's for existing tables.
 It can be integrated in the Oracle SQL-Developer with an additional wrapper package for the [oddgen][0] extension.
-The generated API's enables you to easy seperate the data schema and the UI schema for your applications to improve security and also speeding up your development cycles.
-You can concentrate on business logic instead of wasting time by manual creating boilerplate code for your tables.*
+The effort of generated API's is to reduce your PL/SQL code by calling standard procedures and functions for usual DML operations on tables.
+So the generated table APIs work as a logical layer between your business logic and the data.
+And by the way this logical layer enables you to easily seperate the data schema and the UI schema for your applications to improve security by granting only execute privs on table APIs to the application scheme.
+In addition to that table APIs will speed up your development cycles because developers are able to set the focal point to the business logic instead of wasting time by manual creating boilerplate code for your tables.*

 > Avoid hard-coding SQL ([Steven Feuerstein][2])